Sheriff's Peal Appeal

 Peals are the bell ringing equivalent of a marathon They are a trial of stamina, testing both physical and mental ability.

 With up to 12 ringers and 5000 changes, peals can take between 3 and 4 hours non-stop.
+Quarter peals, a bit like 10k runs, take up to an hour to complete.

 • Slide title